 After almost losing my business, my accountant helped me develop a plan that pulled me out of the red and into the black.
 It took a while for me to really start seeing progress, but when I did I was so excited and I felt like shouting from the roof tops!
 I love the embroidery business and the last thing that I ever wanted to do was go out of business because I could not make a profit!

-I want to share with you what I have learned and make it easier for you so that you do not have to go through all of the bad experiences that I did!
+I want to share with you what I have learned and make it easier for you so that you do not have to go through all of the bad experiences that I had to go through to learn how to do it the right way!

 The Embroidery Coach